 The full instructions for needles and other hard to dispose of material may be found at Tips: https://www8.miamidade.gov/global/solidwaste/home.page Feedback: If anyone knows of a closer location for drug take-back programs or sharps disposal other than the above locations, please give us a shout out at: GroveIsleCommunications@gmail.com.
 You may also notify us if you hear about A Zombie apocalypse or of anyone who is hiding a cat.

 More Service and SPEED for Less $

-If you were unable to attend an on-site meeting, watch for a notice of explanation coming from Grove.Isle.News or simply call Comcast to get included in the new package.
+If you were unable to attend an on-site meeting, check out the notice of explanation which came from Grove.Isle.News or simply call Comcast to get included in the new package.